MicrosoftDocs/azure-media-services/media-services/latest/stream-enable-origin-shield-how-to.md

 ---
 title: How to enable origin shield
-description: If a live event expects a large audience, or the audience is geographically located far away from the streaming endpoint (origin) serving the content, it's important for the customer to shield the origin using a Content Delivery Network (CDN).
-This article walks you through the steps in the Azure portal.
+description: It is best to use a Content Delivery Network (CDN) with a shielded origin to ensure that traffic for your media content is delivered efficiently.
+This article walks you through the steps in th Azure portal.
 author: IngridAtMicrosoft
 ms.service: media-services
 ms.topic: conceptual